Friday, December 8, 2023

 Google News

-Giving a boost to the Centre's initiative, and have established a new trade website that will not only digitise the entire trading process but also eliminate trade bottlenecks while increasing transparency, said senior government officials and industry leaders.
+Giving a boost to the Centre's Digital initiative, India and have established a new trade website that will not only digitise the entire trading process but also eliminate trade bottlenecks while increasing transparency, said senior government officials and industry leaders.

 The new portal, which was unveiled by Bangladesh's Information and Broadcasting Minister Dr. Hasan Mahmud during an Indian Chamber of Commerce event, is expected to benefit both India and Bangladesh's commercial communities.